Improving the efficiency of finite-time memory erasure with potential barrier shaping: Results and discussions

-\mdas{We infer that it is also important to analyze the effect of the asymmetry in results for the erasure mechanism when we start from the equally distributed initial memory states.
+We infer that it is also important to analyze the effect of the asymmetry in results for the erasure mechanism when we start from the equally distributed initial memory states.
 This is because consideration of that initial state sets the limit of $k_{B}T \ln2$ for the erasure of a classical bit of memory and interprets the Landauer bound.
 Therefore, we also carry out a separate set of investigations starting with the same condition of the equal initial distribution to the two memory states, irrespective of the structure of the potential.
-In these cases, we do not allow any thermalization time before the start of the protocol.
+For the present case, we do not allow any thermalization time before the start of the protocol.
 We realize that this distribution will not conform to the thermalized distribution of the systems without any bias for the asymmetric cases, and can be regarded as the nonequilibrium initial condition of the memory states for those systems.
-Therefore, performing the studies with this initial distribution of memory states also provides us with the scope of comparisons of the findings between the cases of initial equilibrium and nonequilibrium memory conditions.}
+Some representative probability distributions for the initial conditions with nonequilibrium memories have been illustrated in Fig.\ref{fig:position_distribution}(b).
+In this plot, the $c$ values for the potential have been chosen as the same as those considered in Fig.\ref{fig:position_distribution}(a) for the initial equilibrium condition scenarios.
+Performing the studies with these initial nonequilibrium distributions of memory states also provides us with the scope of comparisons of the findings between the cases of initial equilibrium and nonequilibrium memory conditions.